SUSSBIA/fabric-onboarding-experience/05-persona-pathways/workspace-owner/README.md

 Workspace owners do not need to be experts in every Fabric workload, but they should understand workspace purpose, role assignment, naming, item ownership, sensitivity expectations, refresh ownership, and when issues should be escalated to BIA.

-This pathway uses the **HDB Resales** sandbox workspace and artefacts as a safe example for practising workspace review and ownership thinking.
+This pathway uses a **sample workspace inventory** and **workspace health checklist** as the main working artefacts.
+The HDB Resales sandbox artefacts are used only as sample items to review.

 ## Who this pathway is for